game-ci/documentation/docs/cloud-runner/v0/01-introduction.md

 However, you could easily extend the system to run other tools and workloads.
 Cloud Runner can even use your projects to run workloads.

-## Do you need cloud runner or plain game-ci?
+## When to use cloud runner or plain game-ci?

 Game CI maintains a set of docker images that can be used to run workloads in many scenarios.

 Game CI also provides specific GitHub actions for running workflows on GitHub.
+And a similar workflow for running Game CI on GitLab and Circle CI.
+_All of these options use the build server resources provided by those systems, this can be a constraint or very convenient_

 ### Use Cases